palant/palant.info/content/articles/lastpass-breach-update-the-few-additional-bits-of-information/index.md

 And that certainly explains why LastPass wouldn’t mention the specific vulnerability used.
 Yes, allowing an employee to access company secrets from a computer where they also run an at least four years old Plex version that is directly accessible from the internet – that’s pretty damning.

+**Update** (2023-03-02): Dan Goodin, the journalist behind the article above, [got a definitive statement from LastPass confirming my speculations](https://infosec.exchange/@dangoodin/109950447675626971):

+> We can confirm that the engineer was running an earlier, unpatched version of Plex Media Server on the engineer’s home computer.
+This was not a zero-day attack.

 ## Timeline of the breach

 Other than that, we learn fairly little from the LastPass statement.
 In particular, this doesn’t really help understand the timeline: